porterehunley/True-News-Analytics/README.md

 ### TweetCollection - Partially Completed

-TweetCollection gathers and parses data pertaining to each of the news stories.
-As of now, the search function is a simplified version of the news title.
+TweetCollection gathers and parses the Tweets pertaining to each of the news stories.
+As of now, the search query is a simplified version of the news title.

-In the future, I wish to add more searching capabilities to look at relevant tweets that do not contain the title of the news story.
+In the future, I wish to add more searching capabilities to look at relevant Tweets that do not contain the title of the news story.

 ### Analysis - In Progress

-Analysis generates a relevance score based on the pattern and frequency of relevant tweets.
+Analysis generates a relevance score based on the pattern and frequency of relevant Tweets.
 It is not functional right now.